Types of Website Organization Examples & How It Impacts SEO

 A sequential model is a form of organization in which content organizes in a linear, chronological fashion.

-In this type of organization, each piece of content builds upon the last, making it ideal for forms of content present in a specific order.
+In this type of organization, each piece of content builds upon the last, making it ideal for organizing all forms of content present in a specific order.

 This type of organization can be great for SEO since it allows you to control the flow of information and ensure that users are seeing the most important information first.